Photosynq/PhotosynQ-Documentation/docs/desktop-application/macro-editor.md

 ![Warning about a potential issue in the code](./images/macro-editor-warning.png)

 Sometimes the Macro code can be quite extensive.
-Use the keyboard shortcut `Ctrl+F / ⌘F` to search your code.
+Use the keyboard shortcut <kbd>Ctrl/⌘</kbd>+<kbd>F</kbd> to search your code.
 Further the autosuggest function will list available functions, measurement variables and local variables as you type.
-You can bring up the autosuggest menu at any time using the shortcut `Ctrl+Space / ⌥Space`.
+You can bring up the autosuggest menu at any time using the shortcut <kbd>Ctrl/^</kbd>+<kbd>Space</kbd>.

 ![While typing available variables and functions are autosuggested.](./images/macro-editor-autosuggest.png)